Small changes in how you walk can relieve osteoarthritis pain according to Medical News Today. Check out my additional recommendations.

 • twitter

-I often explain to patients that normal for you is what you consider normal.
+I often explain to patients that what is normal for you is what you consider normal.
 Abnormal is when the problem or concern doesn’t go away.
-From my perspective, a proper history leads to a proper exam and since I cannot feel what you do, I evaluate function and share this information with the patient with the goal of figuring out why you hurt and working on the problem rather than the symptom,
+From my perspective, a proper history leads to a proper exam, and since I cannot feel what you do, I evaluate function and share this information with the patient to figure out why you hurt and work on the problem rather than the symptom.
+Often, the problem begins from the ground up and, in time, alters how we walk.

-We adapt from injuries, our body mechanics and if our parents had problems due to body mechanics, we may as well since those traits are inherited.
-Patient with back pain and knee problem often think its normal to have these complaints since their parents also have these complaints.
-If you change the way you take care of yourself, you will get a different and often better outcome.
-We may be able to avoid what our parents suffered from by thinking and acting differently.
-Years later, our x-rays if they were even needed may look good even in our 60’s and 70’s.
+We adapt from injuries, our body mechanics, and if our parents had problems due to body mechanics, we may as well, since those traits are inherited.
+Patients with back pain and knee problems often think it’s normal to have these complaints since their parents also have these complaints.

-A first chiropractic visit may include your blood pressure being taken as well as a deep history of your present and past problems.
-Your exam may include the typical neurological evaluations and orthopedic tests but also includes evaluations of balance, movement, flexibility with the goal of understanding why you hurt.
+A first chiropractic visit may include your blood pressure being taken as well as a thorough history of your present and past problems.
+Your exam may include the typical neurological evaluations and orthopedic tests but also includes evaluations of balance, movement, and flexibility with the goal of understanding why you hurt.

-Some patients with chronic problems or an acute injury may require an x ray but most do not.
+Some patients with chronic problems or an acute injury may require an X-ray but most do not.
 Some may require foot orthotics to improve how they walk and function.
 Most patients notice they stand better and feel better with the help of the inserts.

 If you want to prevent osteoarthritis later in life, you should start early by taking care of yourself.
 Active lifestyles are much more productive without pain.
 Walking better can prevent osteoarthritis.
 Adopting a chiropractic lifestyle can help.